-7.10.3 Net Rental Income from Property Owned by Family
+7.10.3.Net Rental Income from Property Owned by Family Acceptable methods of verification include, in this order:

 - 1. IRS Form 1040 with Schedule E (Rental Income). - 2.
 Copies of most recent rent receipts, leases, or other documentation of rent amounts. - 3.
 Documentation of allowable operating expenses of the property: tax statements, insurance invoices, bills for reasonable maintenance and utilities, and bank statements or amortization schedules showing monthly interest expense.